Sheikh

+Sheikh / Syeikh for (men) Sheikha / Syeikha for (woman), (/ʃeɪk, ʃiːk/ SHAYK-,_-SHEEK, شَيْخ [ʃajx], commonly [ʃeːχ], plural: شُيُوخ, shuyūkh [ʃujuːx]) is an honorific title in the Arabic language, literally meaning "elder".
+It commonly designates a tribal chief or a Muslim scholar.
+Though this title generally refers to men, there are also a small number of female sheikhs in history.
+The title Syeikha or Sheikha generally refers to women.

+In some countries, it is given as a surname to those of great knowledge in religious affairs, by a prestigious religious leader from a chain of Sufi scholars.
+The word is mentioned in the Qur'an in three places: verse 72 of Hud, 78 of Yusuf, and 23 of al-Qasas.

+Royal family members of the United Arab Emirates and some other Arab countries also have this title, since the ruler of each emirate is also the sheikh of their tribe.

 Etymology and meaning

-The word in Arabic stems from a triliteral root connected with age and aging: ش-ي-خ, shīn-yā'-khā.
+The word in Arabic stems from a triliteral root connected with aging: ش-ي-خ, shīn-yā'-khā.
 The title carries the meaning leader, elder, or noble, especially in the Arabian Peninsula within the Tribes of Arabia, where Shaikh became a traditional title of a Bedouin tribal leader in recent centuries.
 Due to the cultural impact of Arab civilization, and especially through the spread of Islam, the word has gained currency as a religious term or general honorific in many other parts of the world as well, notably in Muslim cultures in Africa and Asia.

 Sufi term

-In Sufism, the word sheikh is used to represent a spiritual guide who initiates a particular tariqa which leads to Muhammad, although many saints have this title added before their names out of respect from their followers.
+In Sufism (tasawwuf), the word shaikh is used to represent a spiritual guide who initiates a particular order (tariqa) which leads to Muhammad, although many saints have this title added before their names out of respect from their followers.
 A couple of prominent examples are Sheikh Abdul Qadir Jilani, who initiated the Qadiriyya order, and Sheikh Ahmad al-Tijani, who initiated the Tijaniyyah Sufi order.